On Dynamic Programming Principle for Stochastic Control under Expectation Constraints: Introduction

-The growing complexity of financial markets motivates the continuing and vigorous development of modern stochastic control theory.
-In particular, in view of many observed trading restrictions and market regulations, stochastic control problems subject to various constraints have been studied in different contexts recently.
-The existing literature is far too broad, see for instance \cite{Bouchard-Elie-Imbert}, \cite{Bouchard-Elie-Touzi}, \cite{Bouchard-Nutz}, \cite{Soner1}, \cite{Soner2}, \cite{Soner-Touzi} and \cite{Soner-Touzi2} that discuss DPP for stochastic control with constraints and also \cite{BayChrisMil}, \cite{BayCoxSto}, \cite{BayYao} and \cite{SKad} which address DPP issues for optimal stopping with constraints.
-It is worth noting that the weak DPP is sufficient in some framework to relate the value function to the viscosity solution of the HJB equation, as illustrated in \cite{Bouchard-Touzi}.
-For generalized state constraints, \cite{Bouchard-Nutz} verified a weak DPP by means of discretizing the state space and deriving the stability condition under cancatenation.
-Given intermediate expectation constraints on the canonical space, it is still an open problem whether the strong version of DPP holds or not, especially in the non-Markovian setting.
-This paper aims to fill this gap by considering expectation constraints at each intermediate time and the measurable selection argument is employed.
-Note that for a given control process, the resulting state process will induce a new probability measure.
-Therefore, to find an optimal control is equivalent to optimize the probability measures induced by all admissible controls.
-Along this line, \cite{Nutz-Handel} recently constructed a sublinear expectation which satisfies the tower property also known as time-consistency.
-If we regard probabilities therein as controls, the sublinear expectation is the value function of a stochastic control problem.
-From this point of view, the tower property is essentially DPP, which is the main goal that we need to prove in the present paper.

-Intermediate expectation constraints create some new difficulties and we exploit the auxiliary aggregated supermartingales to aid the validation of DPP in the non-Markovian framework.
-Our general setting allows the admissible probabilities and the value function to be path-dependent.
-Therefore, the DPP in this paper can be applied to treat path-dependent stochastic control problems.
-Albeit this paper only focuses on continuous processes for technical convenience, the main results can be potentially extended to the general setting of c$\grave{\text{a}}$dl$\grave{\text{a}}$g processes.
+Dynamic trading constraints arise naturally in many financial applications.
+In particular, expectation constraints at each intermediate time create new challenges in the control problem, and it is still an open problem whether the strong version of DPP holds or not, especially in the non-Markovian setting.
+This paper aims to fill this gap and proves the strong DPP by applying some measurable selection arguments.
+For a given control process, the resulting state process induces a new probability measure.
+Consequently, to find an optimal control is equivalent to optimize the probability measures induced by all admissible controls.
+Along this line, \cite{Nutz-Handel} constructed a sublinear expectation which satisfies the tower property also known as time-consistency.
+Regarding probabilities therein as controls and the sublinear expectation as the value function, the tower property is essentially equivalent to DPP.
+To handle the expectation constraints at terminal time, \cite{Bouchard-Nutz} introduces some auxiliary martingales to aid the proof of DPP.
+We generalize this idea further by considering some auxiliary supermartingales and establish the desired DPP in the model when intermediate expectation constraints are binding at all time.
+Moreover, our general setting allows the admissible probabilities and the value function to be path-dependent so that DPP in this paper can be applied in some path-dependent stochastic control problems.